microsoft/nni/docs/en_US/Tutorial/InstallCustomizedAlgos.md

   builtinTunerName: mytuner
 ```

-## Install customized algorithms as builtin tuners, assessors and advisors
+## Register customized algorithms as builtin tuners, assessors and advisors
-You can follow below steps to build a customized tuner/assessor/advisor, and install it into NNI as builtin algorithm.
+You can follow below steps to build a customized tuner/assessor/advisor, and register it into NNI as builtin algorithm.

 ### 1. Create a customized tuner/assessor/advisor
 Reference following instructions to create: